netbirdio/netbird/docs/README.md

 The undertakings mentioned above might not be complicated if you have just a few machines, but the complexity grows as the number of machines increases.

-Wiretrustee simplifies the setup by automatically generating private and public keys, assigning unique private IP addresses, and takes care of sharing public keys between the machines.
+Netbird simplifies the setup by automatically generating private and public keys, assigning unique private IP addresses, and takes care of sharing public keys between the machines.
 It is worth mentioning that the private key never leaves the machine.
 So only the machine that owns the key can decrypt traffic addressed to it.
 The same applies also to the relayed traffic mentioned below.

-Furthermore, Wiretrustee ensures connectivity by leveraging advanced [NAT traversal techniques](https://en.wikipedia.org/wiki/NAT_traversal) and removing the necessity of port forwarding, opening holes in the firewall, and having a public static IP address.
+Furthermore, Netbird ensures connectivity by leveraging advanced [NAT traversal techniques](https://en.wikipedia.org/wiki/NAT_traversal) and removing the necessity of port forwarding, opening holes in the firewall, and having a public static IP address.
 In cases when a direct peer-to-peer connection isn't possible, all traffic is relayed securely between peers.
-Wiretrustee also monitors the connection health and restarts broken connections.
+Netbird also monitors the connection health and restarts broken connections.

 There are a few more things that we are working on to make secure private networks simple.
 A few examples are ACLs, MFA and activity monitoring.

-Check out the WireGuard [Quick Start](https://www.wireguard.com/quickstart/) guide to learn more about configuring "plain" WireGuard without Wiretrustee.
+Check out the WireGuard [Quick Start](https://www.wireguard.com/quickstart/) guide to learn more about configuring "plain" WireGuard without Netbird.

-### Wiretrustee vs. Traditional VPN
+### Netbird vs. Traditional VPN

 In the traditional VPN model, everything converges on a centralized, protected network where all the clients are connecting to a central VPN server.